Matanmoshes/Knowledge-Base/AWS/AWS Solution Archtect/Elastic Compute Cloud (EC2)/Demo - EC2 Roles and Instance Profiles.md

    }
    ```
 3. Save and quit the file.

+>[!Note]
+>An **IAM Trust Policy** is a JSON document that defines which entities (users, services, or accounts) are allowed to assume an IAM role.
+When it comes to EC2 roles, the trust policy specifies that the EC2 service itself can assume the role, enabling the EC2 instances to obtain temporary credentials to access AWS resources.
+>

 **Create the DEV_ROLE IAM Role:**
 1. Run the following AWS CLI command: